benwainwright/simpleFramework/pages/README.md

 }
 ```

-- `environment.postData` If this request is a `POST` request, this variable will contain form data in the same format as `environment.query`
+- `environment.postData` (Object) If this request is a `POST` request, this variable will contain form data in the same format as `environment.query`
-- `environment.type` The `content-type` header that is to be served with this request
+- `environment.type` (String) The `content-type` header that is to be served with this request
-- `environment.path` An array containing the parsed directory segments of the url.
+- `environment.path` (Array) The parsed directory segments of the url.
 So for the example url used above, this would contain `["thispage", "url"]`
-- `environment.method` The HTTP method used by this request
+- `environment.method` (String) The HTTP method used by this request